LLeiSong/itsdm/cran-comments.md

+## Resubmission (version 0.1.1)

+Due to an dependency loading failure on Windows, the package did not pass the incoming checks.
+Try it again.

 ## Update (version 0.1.1)

 Changes to this version are minor and can be found in `NEWS.md`.
 Because there is an update in dependency `ecospat` that will break some functions.
 Additionally, the author of the dependency `isotree` suggests some updates.
 A new submission would be necessary to keep `isotree` updating smoothly.